alin23/alinpanaitiu.com/content/blog/woodworking-escape-from-software-absurdity.md

 We recently visited my parents, and loved how the grass finally started growing in some spots where their house and court renovation was finished and was no longer spewing cement dust.
 It was an abnormally sunny April and I wanted to chat with them at a coffee outside in the early morning before they started the field work, but there was nowhere to place the coffee outside.

 > First world problems right?
-If you've read about [The tail end](https://waitbutwhy.com/2015/12/the-tail-end.html), you might already understand why a trivial thing like coffee time with my parents feels so important to me.
+If you read about [The tail end](https://waitbutwhy.com/2015/12/the-tail-end.html), you might already understand why a trivial thing like coffee time with my parents feels so important to me.

 So one day, while walking on a gravel road near their house, I noticed one neighbour had these huge logs of beech that were recently cut.
 I thought that would be easy to turn into a small exterior coffee table, so I went to ask if I could buy one.

-Well I kind of had to yell *"HELLO!"* at their gate because I didn't know their name, and did that a few times until a seemingly sleepy old man in pyjamas *(it was 5 in the afternoon)* appeared at the front door asking what I want.
+Well I kind of had to yell *"HELLO!"* at their gate because I didn't know their name, and did that a few times until a seemingly sleepy old man appeared at the front door *(it was 5 PM)* asking what I want.
 I asked how much he'd want for one of those logs, but he just said to get one, no money needed.
 Ok, there's no point in insisting, I chose a wide enough but not too wide log, because these things are heavy and I wasn't sure I could lift it, and rolled it slowly back home.

 I didn't have my usual tools at my parents house, so I improvised.
 I found a battered cleaver which my dad used for chopping kindling for the barbecue.
 I sharpened it as well as I could, then used a hammer to roll a burr on the back of the cleaver that I could use for scraping.